ozelentok/ParticleSimulation/README.md

 ##Instructions

 ###Opening/Closing the Sidebar
-* On desktop, double click on the sidebar area
+* On Desktop devices, double click on the sidebar area
-* On Touchscreens, swype on the sidebar area
+* On Touchscreen devices, swype on the sidebar area

 ###Creating Particles:
 * Select type of particle to create on the sidebar